 Cutco sells overpriced knives in my opinion.
 They use 440A steel which, for their three-digit price, is very expensive.
 You can find 440A steel in budget knives at Wal-Mart.
 I’m not saying Cutco makes BAD knives …. just sayin’!

-What Cutco does that other knife manufacturers do not is that they offer free sharpening program.
+What Cutco does that other knife manufacturers do not is that they offer a free sharpening program.
 You can get your knives sharpened by the factory for as long as you want.
 This makes the 440A steel a lot better because, as I’m sure Vector knows, most people never both to sharpen their knives.

 No matter how great the steel is or how amazing the kitchen knife is, it will need to be sharpened sooner or later.
 Kitchen knives are almost always made of stainless steel.
 Stainless steel resists rust very well but dulls quickly.
 Sharpening it will bring the edge back.
 A high carbon steel will hold its edge much longer than 440A, and a good sharpening system (as infrequently as you’ll have to use it) will bring the edge back very quickly and effectively.

 First, you start with people immediately near you like parents and close relatives.
 You show them a 1-hour long presentation.
 You are paid a base rate of $12-20 per presentation.
 Yes, of course, your relatives will sit there and listen to your 1-hour presentation.

 The presentation will show you a $200 set of Cutco Knives (that the salesperson must buy with their own money).
 They often compare it to your kitchen knives.
-Most Americans do not sharpen their kitchen knives so the the brand new Cutco Knives wins by a long shot.
+Most Americans do not sharpen their kitchen knives so the brand new set of Cutco Knives wins by a long shot.

-They than go into the Forever Sharp guarantee and a few other great sales tactics.
+They then go into the Forever Sharp guarantee and a few other great sales tactics.
 Basically, the person is reciting what they heard from their boss.

 If the target buys or not, the seller will ask for 10 referrals (What?!
 I didn’t even buy your product so why should I tell my friends about you?).
 Most people agree because they are too nice.
-Than the process happens all over again.
+Then the process happens all over again.